haxsaw/hikaru/README.md

 ### About

-Hikaru is Mr. Sulu's first name, a famed helmsman in fiction.
+Hikaru is Mr. Sulu's first name, a famed fictional helmsman.